Last Updated on

 Rizal wrote that many of their household items had been broken by the poltergeist.
 When Josephine asked the spirit what it wanted, “All her cups, tea kettles, saucers, etc. fell down at the same time.
 All the boys and I saw it.”

-Related Trivia: Rizal wrote an extensive written discourse on “kulam”
+Related Story: Rizal wrote an extensive written discourse on “kulam”

 3. An ‘Engkanto’ Caused Julie Vega’s Death.